PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

    the link.
 Only the word "Particle" will show up if we prepend a tilde like in `~plasmapy.particles.particle_class.Particle`.

-This linking will work for Python_ commands as well as commonly used packages like `numpy`, Astropy_, `scipy`, and `pandas`, as described in the section on :ref:`external-references`.
+This linking will work for Python_ commands as well as certain packages like NumPy_, SciPy_, Astropy_, and pandas_.
+This linking is described in the section on :ref:`external-references`.

-Sphinx_ can format code blocks for Python and the Python console.
+Sphinx_ can format code blocks for Python_ and the Python_ console.

    .. code-block:: rst